ibm-cloud-docs/vpc/vpe-cross-account.md

       When creating an endpoint gateway to connect to a Private Path service, make sure that "resource type" is set to `private_path_service_gateway`.
       {: note}

-After an endpoint gateway is created for an {{site.data.keyword.cloud_notm}} service, it presents the endpoints associated with it.
-You can edit the endpoint gateway in various ways, such as binding/unbinding IPs, changing the resource group, and updating tags.
-If you need to change the service endpoints for any reason, you must delete and recreate the endpoint gateway.
+After an endpoint gateway is created for an {{site.data.keyword.cloud_notm}} service, it presents the endpoints that are associated with it.
+You can edit the endpoint gateway in various ways, such as binding or unbinding IP addresses, changing the resource group, and updating tags.
+If you need to change the service endpoints for any reason, you must delete and re-create the endpoint gateway.
 {: important}

 ## Creating an endpoint gateway with Terraform